Mohamed5550/Designing-Data-Intensive-Applications-Notes/Notes/Chapter 11.md

     A complex system that works is invariably found to have evolved from a simple system that works.
 The inverse proposition also appears to be true: A complex system designed from scratch never works and cannot be made to work.

-- We saw in chapter 10 how to create batch processes that is helpful in search indexex, analytics and more
+- We saw in chapter 10 how to create batch processes that is helpful in search indexes, analytics and more
 - Batch processing assumes that the data is finite, so we can run it after every hour or every day, like sorting, we must know all of the data to puth the smallest item in front of it, but most data is unbounded
-- keeping date being processed and returning output continously is stream processing
+- keeping date being processed and returning output continuously is stream processing
-- in general `stream` refers to data that is incremently made available over time
+- in general `stream` refers to data that is incrementally  made available over time

 ## Transmitting Event Streams